dancromartie/dwmon/README.md

 monitoring things beyond exceptions.
 Even if something exist, this is fun.
 This is also a different way of thinking about my previous "Affirmative" project (see repo by same name).

-Here is an example config:
+Here is an example config for a "checker" called new_applications, in file new_applications.dwmon:

 ```
 __QUERY__